milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Dialogflow Essentials (ES): Dialogflow ES is a development suite for voice and text conversational apps that can connect to customer applications and telephony and digital platforms.

-Dialogflow Customer Experience Edition (CX)xperience Edition (CX): Dialogflow CX is a development suite for creating conversational AI applications including chatbots and voicebots.
+Dialogflow Customer Experience (Dialogflow CX) Edition: Dialogflow CX is a development suite for creating conversational AI applications including chatbots and voicebots.
 It includes a visual bot building platform, collaboration and versioning tools, bot modularization tools, and advanced IVR feature support.

 Document AI: Document AI is a unified console for document processing that lets you quickly access all document processing models and tools.
 Customers can use Document AI's pre-trained models for document extraction, including OCR, Form Parser and specialized models.